-- 2014 you are 8 years old
+- 2015 you are 8 years old

-- 2013 you are 9 years old 2012 you are 10 years old
+- 2014 you are 9 years old 2013 you are 10 years old

-- 2011 you are 11 years old
+- 2012 you are 11 years old

-- 2010 you are 12 years old
+- 2011 you are 12 years old

-- 2009 you are 13 years old
+- 2010 you are 13 years old

-- 2008 you are 14 years old
+- 2009 you are 14 years old

-- 2007 you are 15 years old
+- 2008 you are 15 years old

-- 2006 you are 16 years old
+- 2007 you are 16 years old

-- 2005 you are 17 years old
+- 2006 you are 17 years old

-- 2004 you are 18 years old 2003 you are 19 years old
+- 2005 you are 18 years old 2004 you are 19 years old

-- Clover Sprout age is determined as of January 1 of the current year.
+Clover Sprout age is determined as of January 1 of the current year.
 If you were born (age as of Jan 1) in:

-- 2017 you are 5 years old 2016 you are 6 years old 2015 you are 7 years old
+2018 you are 5 years old 2017 you are 6 years old 2016 you are 7 years old

-- 28. Each exhibitor must register online, complete online the Livestock Drug Form, Livestock Care Agreement, and any online Pre-Entry forms by July 1.
+28. Each exhibitor must register online, complete online the Livestock Drug Form, Livestock Care Agreement, and any online Pre-Entry forms by July 1.
 Online entries are free and completion of that process will satisfy all requirements to submit a paper entry form and pre-entry forms in project areas.
 For project record books, please refer to individual project areas, along with the Livestock Rules & Regulations.
 The fair entry program is called ShoWorks.
 This entry is separate from enrolling in 4-H.

 - 29. Exhibitors will be provided with exhibit tags. - 30.
 Any livestock or still exhibit project that is not preregistered may not be allowed to show.
 If allowed to show, failure to pre-register and/or fill out the online entries by the deadline will result in premiums not being paid and exhibit not being eligible for a championship. - 31.
 Exhibits leaving before release time will forfeit all premiums. - 32.
 Each exhibitor will assume all risk in taking their exhibit to the fair.
 If exhibits are brought in before exhibit time, you must properly label your exhibit and leave in proper exhibit area.
 Every article or animal upon the grounds will be under control of the Society.
-While the Society provides precautionary measures for the protection of all exhibits and articles brought upon the grounds, it will not be responsible and for loss, theft, injury or damage by fire, lightning, wind or any other act to such animal or article on exhibition or display, and upon which condition all entries are accepted. - 33.
+While the Society provides precautionary measures for the protection of all exhibits and articles brought upon the grounds, it will not be responsible for loss, theft, injury or damage by fire, lightning, wind or any other act to such animal or article on exhibition or display, and upon which condition all entries are accepted. - 33.
 The Society cannot be held responsible for mistakes in this book or on the website, social media, and we reserve the right to make corrections where and when they appear. - 34.
-4-H exhibitors participating in the St. Clair County 4-H & Youth Fair may not show the same species/still exhibit through 4-H in any other county fair during the current year.
+Exhibitors participating in the St. Clair County 4-H & Youth Fair may not show the same species/still exhibit at any other county fair in a 4-H/youth exhibition during the current year. - 35.
+The St. Clair County Agricultural Society leases Goodells County Park to hold the St. Clair County 4-H & Youth Fair.
+This is a private event, and people exhibiting and attending the fair are the guests of St. Clair County 4-H & Youth Fair.
+Individuals, organizations, groups are prohibited from unauthorized solicitations, distribution of leaflets, literature, political signs, picketing, demonstrations, petition signing, parades.
+Any violations will result in a permanent removal of the person(s) participating and all associated materials.